02-02-20245 * Feedback Worth Smiling About

 The weekend time is the main time for the au pair to socialise and meet friends.
 Happy and rested au pair = happy kids = happy you!

 It is important to avoid allocating work (including babysitting) for the two free days the au pair is entitled to – if help during weekend is needed, we ask to pay extra for this (and of course to do so only with prior agreement of the au pair).

-Holiday Entitlement: BAPAA recommends 4 weeks paid holiday per 12 month period.
-Pocket money will be paid during this time.
-If the au pair placement is for a shorter time, holiday is calculated pro-rata at the rate of 1.66 days per month.
-The au pair should not be forced to take holiday to coincide with the family holiday
+Holiday Entitlement: 4 weeks paid holiday per 12 month period + bank holidays.
+If the placement is for a shorter time, holiday is calculated pro-rata at the rate of 1.66 days per month.
+The au pair should not be forced to take holiday to coincide with the family holiday.

 Many host families only require a genuine affection for children from their au pair.
 Practical experience is an advantage, even if it is only babysitting, as is an outgoing nature for coping and living with new people in a foreign country.
 We expect an au pair to be honest, mature and responsible.

-Au pairs with good English and additional childcare experience are very popular.
-Expect to pay more pocket money for experienced candidates.
-We have candidates in this category marked as ‘gold’ au pairs and our placement fee reflects their additional skills and/or experience.
+Au pairs with additional childcare experience are very popular.
+Expect to pay more for experienced candidates.

 Consider if your family has specific needs.
 A family where sole care is required, especially with more than 2 children, very young children or a child with special needs will benefit from a person with some experience.
 A family with teenage boys may consider a male au pair to connect with the boys through sports and hobbies!

 An au pair is not a domestic help.

 Help and enthusiasm is expected, experience is a bonus.